Azure/azure-quickstart-templates/quickstarts/microsoft.containerservice/azure-kubernetes-monitoring-with-prometheus-and-grafana/README.md

 ## Description

-A popular way of installing Prometheus is through the prometheus-operator, which provides Kubernetes native deployment and management of Prometheus and related monitoring components. this will use kube-prometheus-stack Helm charts to deploy the prometheus-operator.
-Azure Private Link service enables the consumption of your Kubernetes service through private link across different Azure virtual networks.
-AKS has a native integration with Azure Private Link Service and helps you annotate a Kubernetes service object to create a corresponding private link service within Azure.
+A popular way of installing Prometheus is through the [**prometheus-operator**](https://prometheus-operator.dev/), which provides Kubernetes native deployment and management of [**Prometheus**](https://prometheus.io/) and related monitoring components. this will use [**kube-prometheus-stack**](https://github.com/prometheus-community/helm-charts/tree/main/charts/kube-prometheus-stack).
+Helm charts to deploy the prometheus-operator.
+Azure [**Private Link**](https://learn.microsoft.com/en-us/azure/private-link/private-link-service-overview) service enables the consumption of your Kubernetes service through private link across different Azure virtual networks.
+AKS has a [**native integration with Azure Private Link Service**](https://cloud-provider-azure.sigs.k8s.io/topics/pls-integration/) and helps you annotate a Kubernetes service object to create a corresponding private link service within Azure.

 ## Architecture